 ProQuest Investments

-ProQuest Investments, founded in 1998, is a healthcare venture capital firm headquartered in Princeton, New Jersey, with additional offices in San Diego and Montreal.
-The firm manages over $875 million and employs a team of 12 deal professionals who focus on investments in healthcare companies at various stages, from seed to late-stage financing.
-ProQuest Investments has a diverse portfolio that showcases its commitment to supporting the growth of innovative businesses within the healthcare industry.
-The firm possesses specialized expertise in therapeutics, particularly in areas such as drug discovery technologies and molecular analysis, addressing significant unmet medical needs.
-With a proven track record and extensive experience across various therapeutic categories, including oncology, pain, and infectious diseases, ProQuest Investments aims to foster long-term, mutually beneficial partnerships with exceptional entrepreneurs in the healthcare sector.
+ProQuest Investments, established in 1998, is a healthcare-focused venture capital firm headquartered in Princeton, New Jersey, with additional offices in San Diego and Montreal.
+The firm manages over $875 million and employs 12 deal professionals.
+ProQuest invests in healthcare companies across various stages, from seed to late-stage, with a particular expertise in therapeutics.
+Their portfolio spans diverse therapeutic categories, including oncology, pain, and infectious disease.
+The firm aims to build long-term partnerships with exceptional entrepreneurs, fostering the growth of innovative healthcare businesses.
+ProQuest's fourth fund, closed in 2006, totaled $425 million.

 Agile Therapeutics